Tour du Mont Blanc Q&As from clients

 We don’t run trips that early, chiefly because there is the risk of old winter snow still lying on the high passes if you go much earlier.
 If it is a heavy winter, it can be a real issue and can be dangerous: there are long run-outs if you were to slip and deep pot-holes in the snow which are easy to fall into.

-Can you just book us the accommodation on the self-guided trek?
+accommodation on the self-guided trek?

 We offer fixed departures throughout the summer and offer the self-guided TMB holiday as a complete inclusive package.
 I have attached a dossier about the trek that goes into greater detail.